NonnoAzure/GameRatings/ACTIVE.md

 - Only list games I owned and played.

 ### What's the purpose of this?
-I need to find a certain way to record and order all games I owned and played by release date.
+I'd like to find a certain way to record and order all games I owned and played by release date.
 Originally it was planned to be updated in my Steam profile but it exceeds the max length of it.
 In a way, it's only a personal list.

 ---